 - College Transcripts (all colleges attended)

-- ACT, Compass, or Accuplacer Placement Scores (current last 3 years)
+- ACT, Accuplacer or NWEA MAP placement scores (current last 3 years)

 It is the applicant’s responsibility to request that high school and college transcripts be sent to Central Community College.

 Transcripts must be sent directly from the schools attended and should be mailed to: